Siege of Kazan: Siege

 Ivan Vyrodkov built on site a 12-metre-high wooden siege tower (also called a "battery-tower", to distinguish it from pre-gunpowder siege engines) to mount siege cannon.
 This revolutionary new design could hold ten large-calibre cannon and 50 lighter cannon, allowing a concentration of artillery fire on a section of the earthen-filled wooden wall of the city; this played a crucial role in shattering Tatar resistance.
 However, the few cannon defending Kazan had first to be put out of action for the tower to be effective, as it would otherwise have become an obvious target for the remaining Tatar artillery.

-On 2 October, sappers (believed to have been led by the Englishman Butler, also known as Rozmysl in Russian chronicles) blew up the wall near the Nogay and Atalıq Gates.
+On 2 October, sappers (believed to have been led by the Englishman Butler, also known as Rozmysl in Russian chronicles) blew up the wall near the Nogai and Atalıq Gates.
 Russian soldiers entered the city; the civil population as well as the army of Kazan opposed them.
 After desperate street fighting, some survivors were blockaded in the citadel.
 Then, after the capture of khan Yadegar Moxammad and of Nogai leader Zaynash, the defenders of the citadel tried to escape to the northern forests, but they were defeated.
 A number of Russians who had been captured in military campaigns from the Russian borderland and held captive in the Khanate were released, and a large massacre of Kazan Tatars took place, as well as the destruction of almost all Tatar buildings, including mosques.

 Before the siege, Ivan IV encouraged his army with examples of Queen Tamar of Georgia's battles, describing her as: "The most wise Queen of Iberia, endowed with the intelligence and courage of a man".

 Aftermath

 18,000 men were left as a garrison and Ivan returned to Moscow to celebrate.
 After the fall of Kazan, resistance continued in the countryside.
 The tribes refused to pay taxes.
 Russian merchants were killed, which led to reprisals.
 The forts of Çalım and Mişätamaq were built on the west and east sides of the Volga.
 The Nogai Ali Akram was brought in as khan.
 Soltikov marched against Mişätamaq but he and 500 men were surrounded in the snow and killed.
 Ivan sent a larger force.
 There was daily fighting in the snow and forests.
 Ten thousand men were killed, six thousand were captured along with fifteen thousand women and children.
-1600 leading Tatars were put to death.
+1,600 leading Tatars were put to death.
 The leaders Yepancha and Aleka were killed.
 Ali Akram proved incompetent and was killed by Mameshbirde.
 Mameshbirde was betrayed to the Russians.
 The fort of Mişätamaq fell at some point.
 After the fall of Çalım in 1556 most resistance came to an end.

 In 1556 the Russians went down the Volga and conquered the Khanate of Astrakhan.
 In 1558 Anikey Stroganov was granted large lands on the Kama River northeast of Kazan, which he worked to develop.
 In 1582 the Stroganovs were involved in the conquest of the Khanate of Sibir east of the Urals.
 The Kazan Tatars continued to live in the area and retained their language and religion.